rajgoel/reveal.js-plugins/audio-slideshow/README.md

 		prefix: 'audio/', 	// audio files are stored in the "audio" folder
 		suffix: '.ogg',		// audio files have the ".ogg" ending
 		textToSpeechURL: null,  // the URL to the text to speech converter
+		defaultNotes: false, 	// use slide notes as default for the text to speech converter
 		defaultText: false, 	// use slide text as default for the text to speech converter
 		advance: 0, 		// advance to next slide after given time in milliseconds after audio has played, use negative value to not advance
 		autoplay: false,	// automatically start slideshow